dmgoeller/jsapi/README.md

 - `:external_docs` - See [Specifying external docs].
 - `:description` - The description of the tag.
+- `:kind` - The category of the tag.
 - `:name` - The name of the tag.
+- `:summary` - The short summary of the tag.

 ### Specifying external docs